 You’re gonna need some brine.

 The key to pickling is brine.
 It’s the magic ingredient that turns plain cucumbers into delicious pickles.
-A basic brine is just a solution of equal parts vinegar and water, mixed with kosher salt.
+A basic brine is just a solution of equal parts vinegar and water, mixed with Kosher Salt.
 The brine gets poured over the vegetables and, in what seems like magic but is actually science, transforms the veggies (or fruits and other foods) into pickles.

 Most simple brine recipes call for a basic pickling vinegar, but don't be afraid to branch out based on what you like.
-Our Apple Cider Vinegar, Garlic, Jalapeño Lime, and Cilantro & Garlic White Balsamic Vinegars, and Passion Fruit Jalapeño Fruit Vinegar are all great, flavorful options.
+Apple Cider Vinegar, Garlic, Jalapeño Lime, and Cilantro & Garlic White Balsamic Vinegars, and Passion Fruit Jalapeño Fruit Vinegar are all great, flavorful options.

 Add the spices.